About the Treasure Island Development Authority

 The Treasure Island Development Authority (TIDA) is a non-profit, public benefit agency dedicated to the economic development of former Naval Station Treasure Island.
 The Authority is vested with the rights to administer Tidelands Trust property.
-TIDA is also responsible for administering vital municipal services to Treasure and Yerba Buena Islands during interim reuse of the property.
+TIDA is also responsible for administering vital municipal services to Treasure and Yerba Buena Islands.

-The Authority Board of Directors meets monthly on the second Wednesday of each month at 1:30 PM at San Francisco City Hall, Room 400 unless otherwise noticed.
+The Treasure Island Development Authority Board of Directors meets monthly on the second Wednesday of each month at 1:30 PM.
+The Board of Directors and its subcommittees currently meet by video-conference.

 The Treasure Island Development Authority is staffed by the Office of the San Francisco City Administrator.
-Day-to-day operations are led by Mirian Saez, the Director of Island Operations.
-Day-to-day development planning is led by Treasure Island Director Robert Beck.
+Day-to-day operations and development planning is led by Treasure Island Director Robert Beck.

 The Citizen Advisory Board meets monthly on the first Tuesday of each month at 6:00 PM.
 Meeting locations vary, check agenda for location.